Additional Learning Needs and Inclusion Strategy:

 ALN and Inclusion Forums, and Cross-County Panel (Moderation)

 The work of the Specialist Teams is organised through ALN and Inclusion Area Forums as a starting point.
-Any school can request input into the Forum in accordance with the Criteria by using the child’s Individual Development Plan.
+Any school can request input into the Forum in accordance with the Criteria by using the child’s Individual Development Plan (IDP).
 The ALN and Inclusion Area Forums meet every half term.

 In the case of children with acute and complex needs, a discussion about those needs is initiated through a County Moderation Panel.
 The Forums and the Panel act in accordance with the Service’s access and leaving Criteria.